School of Peace Studies

 Why Choose the Kroc School

-Five Reasons to Choose
+Five Reasons to Choose the Kroc School

 The Joan B. Kroc School of Peace Studies offers an interdisciplinary program that emphasizes the integration and use of theory and practice.
 Our goal is to provide the skills, knowledge, and experience necessary to help build and sustain peace and justice around the world.